Pressa (rapper): 2016–2018

 Gardner rose to prominence after the release of his hit single "Novacane", which was produced by frequent collaborator Murda Beatz.
 In 2017, he opened for Drake on his Boy Meets World Tour despite being on bail for kidnapping allegations, and was featured in 6ix Rising, a Canadian documentary film about the hip hop culture in Canada.
 Later that year, he gained significant attention for his unique flow on his single "Canada Goose" featuring Tory Lanez, which was released in December.
 Pressa has also worked with overseas artists including British rapper Giggs, releasing the single "Sexy" in April 2017, and he was featured in K Koke's single "D Ting Set" in the same year.
 In October 2018, Pressa released the single "420 in London" featuring Lil Uzi Vert.
 He was featured on the song "Up & Down" by 6ixBuzz alongside Houdini, which amassed over 1 million views on YouTube within the 1st month of release.

 2019–present

 In 2019, Gardner released Prestige, an album named after his father, which debuted at the number 1 spot on the iTunes Canada hip hop music charts.
 It featured appearances from Burna Bandz as well as Lil Richie.
 Pressa collaborated with British rapper Russ and Taze on the single "Vida Loca", released in July 2019.
 Pressa's latest single, "O.T.M.
 (Out The Mud)", was released on February 7, 2020, via WorldStarHipHop.

 In May 2020, he signed with Sony Music Canada, in conjunction with Blue Feathers Records, coinciding with his release of his single "96 Freestyle".

 Personal life

 As of 2019, Gardner is currently living in Los Angeles, California, having been relocated from Toronto.
-In April 2021, he began a relationship with Coi Leray another rising artist known as the daughter of Hip Hop mogul & former CEO of The Source Magazine Benzino.
+In April 2021, he began a relationship with Coi Leray, daughter of Benzino.